克劳德代码会话的正式评估框架,实施评估驱动开发(EDD)原则

 7%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

 This description is too abstract and jargon-heavy, failing to specify concrete actions the skill performs or when it should be triggered.
-It relies on the niche concept of 'Evaluation-Driven Development (EDD)' without explaining what that entails in practical terms.
-The lack of natural trigger terms and explicit 'Use when...' guidance makes it very difficult for Claude to correctly select this skill from a pool of options.
+It reads more like a title than a functional description.
+The use of the niche term 'EDD' without explanation and the absence of natural trigger terms make it difficult for Claude to correctly select this skill.

 Suggestions

-Add specific concrete actions the skill performs, e.g., 'Creates evaluation rubrics, scores Claude Code session outputs against criteria, generates quality reports'
+Add specific concrete actions the skill performs, e.g., 'Creates evaluation rubrics, scores Claude Code session outputs against criteria, generates improvement recommendations'

-Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to evaluate, score, or assess Claude Code session quality, or mentions EDD or evaluation-driven development'
+Add an explicit 'Use when...' clause with natural trigger terms, e.g., 'Use when the user asks to evaluate, grade, or assess Claude Code session quality, or mentions EDD, evaluation-driven development, or session scoring'

 | Dimension | Reasoning | Score |